akasarto/d-term/README.md

   - Extract the files to a location of your choosing and execute _dTerm.exe_.

 - From code
-  - Get Visual Studio 2017 Community v15.5+.
+  - Get Visual Studio 2019 Community or higher.
   - `git clone https://github.com/akasarto/d-term.git`.
-  - Make sure nuget packages are set to auto restore.
+  - `cd` into the directory you just clonned the repository (`cd d-term`).
+  - Update submodues with `git submodule update --init --recursive --depth 1`.
+  - Buld the windows terminal dependencies with `./tools/build-deps.cmd`.
+  - Open visual studio and restore the nuget packages.
-  - Set _UI.Wpf_ as the startup project.
+  - Set `dTerm.UI.Wpf` as the startup project.
-  - Compile and you're good to go.
+  - Do a full solution build.
   - Hit F5 to start.

 ## Upcoming changes and features

-- Allow consoles to pipe data to the app (IPC).
-- Data export/import features.
+- Allow integration with MQTT servers.
+- Add named pipes IPC server infrastructure.

 ## Known Bugs